gabriellarichmo/phase-5-cozyknots/README.md

 contains the metadata to create a Canvas page from your Git repo.
 You don't have the permissions to edit our Canvas course, so it's not worth keeping around.

-### Creating Your Own Git Repo

-First things first- rename this directory!
-Once you have an idea for a name, move one level up with `cd ..` and run
-`mv python-p4-project-template <new-directory-name>` to change its name (replace
-<new-directory-name> with an appropriate project directory name).

-> **Note: If you typed the `mv` command in a terminal within VS Code, you should
-> close VS Code then reopen it.**

-> **Note: `mv` actually stands for "move", but your computer interprets this
-> rename as a move from a directory with the old name to a directory with a new
-> name.**

-`cd` back into your new directory and run `git init` to create a local git repository.
-Add all of your local files to version control with `git add --all`, then commit them with `git commit -m'initial commit'`.
-(You can change the message here- this one is just a common choice.)

-Navigate to [GitHub](https://github.com).
-In the upper-right corner of the page, click on the "+" dropdown menu, then select "New repository".
-Enter the name of your local repo, choose whether you would like it to be public or private, make sure "Initialize this repository with a README" is unchecked (you already have one), then click "Create repository".

-Head back to the command line and enter
-`git remote add origin git@github.com:github-username/new-repository-name.git`.
-NOTE: Replace `github-username` with your github username, and `new-repository-name` with the name of your new repository.
-This command will map the remote repository to your local repository.
-Finally, push your first commit with `git push -u origin main`.

-Your project is now version-controlled locally and online.
-This will allow you to create different versions of your project and pick up your work on a different machine if the need arises.

 ---